Between Past and Future: The Rebirth of the Classical Guitar through Manuel de Falla’s Homenaje

 Figure 1 Tedesco Sonatina op.205 III movement

-One of the first pieces attributed to the classical guitar by a non-guitarist composer is Manuel de Falla Homenaje Tombeau de Debussy.
-This piece is seen as one of the most critical pieces of the 20th century for the classical guitar and one of the first by a non-guitarist composer.
+One of the first pieces attributed to the classical guitar by a non-guitarist composer is Manuel de Falla's Homenaje Tombeau de Debussy.
+This piece is regarded as one of the most significant works of the 20th century for the classical guitar and one of the first by a non-guitarist composer.
 This piece was written for the Revue Musical in homage to Claude Debussy's death.
 Henry Pruniere, musicologist and editor of the journal, asked several leading composers to write a piece to commemorate the composer's death.
 Falla was very fond of Debussy for the innovative qualities found in his music.
-During this time, Miguel Llobet wanted to commission a piece by Falla, which took place for this critical project.
+During this time, Miguel Llobet wanted to commission a piece from Falla, which was crucial to this critical project.
 This language was new for the instrument compared to what previous guitar composers accomplished.

 Characteristics of Falla's in Homenaje Writing

 In this piece, Falla focuses less on quoting Debussy but employs the late composer's language.
-The only literal quotation found in this piece happens at the end of Soirer dans grenade.
+The only literal quotation found in this piece appears at the end of "Soirée dans grenade."
 We can see the Habanera rhythm employed throughout the piece in various fashions.
-Falla's interest in Spanish folklore inspired him to write in a style of music called cante jondo which translates to deep song, and some characteristics of it are microtonal modulation in the voice; melody rarely passing the sixth, repeated usage of one note; ornaments, especially in melodic high points.[9]
-We can also see the application of the habanera rhythm, a Cuban dance that made its way into Europe and popularized during the 20th century that encompasses the whole piece.
+Falla's interest in Spanish folklore inspired him to write in a style of music called cante jondo, which translates to "deep song."
+Some characteristics of this style include microtonal modulation in the voice.
+These melodies rarely pass the sixth note, the repeated use of a single note, and ornaments, especially at melodic high points.[9]
+We can also see the application of the habanera rhythm, a Cuban dance that made its way into Europe and was popularized during the 20th century, encompassing the whole piece.

 Figure 2 Bogdanovic, Dusan.
 “Homenaje”: An Analysis of Manuel de Falla’s “Le Tombeau de Claude Debussy.”
 Classical Guitar.
 Vol. 29.
 Richmond: String Letter Publishing, 2011, p.6

-At the beginning of the 20th century, we can see the interest in folklore music by leading composers in the classical music world, including works by Bela Bartok and Igor Stravinsky, to name a few.
-Knowing that historically, the guitar was a folkloric instrument, this interest helped the guitar's integration into the musical trend of the time.
-We can see the revival of ancient modes and musical styles reimagined to fit the modern era, which this piece employs for the classical guitar, which has yet to be seen by leading guitarists of the past.
+At the beginning of the 20th century, we can see a growing interest in folk music by leading composers in the classical music world, including works by Béla Bartók and Igor Stravinsky, to name a few.
+Knowing that the guitar was historically a folkloric instrument, this interest contributed to its integration into the musical trend of the time.
+We can see the revival of ancient modes and musical styles reimagined to fit the modern era, which this piece employs for the classical guitar, a style that has yet to be explored by leading guitarists of the past.

 Articulation and Dynamics

-We can notice on the score that the specific articulation indicated that it was not employed previously in guitar composition.
-The X on top of the notes has a specific goal yet to be employed.
-Innovation in musical expression on the guitar has been tremendous ever since with the exploration of different effects such as percussion, scratching, playing the strings over the fretboard and so on during the 20th century.
-This piece showcases the tip of the iceberg of the instrument's sonic possibilities that various composers can see throughout the 20th century and could be seen as an introduction to the possibilities to experiment and explore by the composer.
+The score provides us with specific articulation, which is unique to that piece compared to other guitar compositions.
+The X on top of the notes serves a particular purpose that hasn't been seen in guitar writing before.
+Innovation in musical expression on the guitar has been tremendous since the exploration of different effects, such as percussion, scratching, and playing the strings over the fretboard, during the 20th century.
+This piece showcases the tip of the iceberg of the instrument's sonic possibilities, which various composers explored throughout the 20th century, and can be seen as an introduction to the options for experimentation and exploration by the composer.
 We can also see that the particular treatment of dynamics unseen for the instrument before the 20th-century approach characterizes that.
-Falla had a specific vision, and the fact that it is executable for the guitar showcases his innovative musical and instrument qualities.
-The collaboration of guitarist and composer allow the possibilities of experimenting and assuring the executability of the composer’s vision.
+Falla had a specific vision, and the fact that it is executable for the guitar showcases his innovative musical and instrumental qualities.
+The collaboration between the guitarist and composer enables experimentation and ensures the composer's vision is executed.

 Figure 3 First page of Homenaje